waTeim/odbc_fdw/README.md

 option   | description
 -------- | -----------
-`dsn`    | The Database Source Name for the foreign database system you're connecting to.
+`dsn`    | The Database Source Name of the foreign database system you're connecting to.
 `driver` | The name of the ODBC driver to use (needed if no dsn is used)

 These additional ODBC connection options are supported and can be defined